-If you have pre-booked an online ticket, but are no longer able to visit because you are sick; have been identified by Public Health as a close contact of someone with COVID-19; have been told to isolate by Public Health—please call 604.827.5932.
+If you have pre-booked an online ticket, but are no longer able to visit because you are sick, or have been told to isolate by Public Health—please call 604.827.5932.

 When You Arrive at MOA

 Once you are at MOA, please respect the personal space of other people and their situation and comfort levels.
 Be prepared to wait in line, and travel light.
 Please note food and drink cannot be consumed inside the Museum.

 MOA reserves the right to deny or revoke entry to the Museum to any visitor who does not adhere to any stated policies or code of conduct .